Mr. Thomas Gerber

-Travis Angel is the Assistant Director of Choral Activities at Texas A&M University where he conducts the Century Singers, A&M's mixed choir, and the Women’s Chorus.
-He also serves as Minister of Music at Christ's Way Baptist Church in Bryan.
+Thomas Gerber is the Assistant Director of Choral Activities at Texas A&M University where he conducts the Century Singers and Women’s Chorus.

 Originally from Austin, Minnesota, Thomas Gerber is currently pursuing his DMA in Choral Conducting with a cognate in Vocal Pedagogy.
 Before coming to UNT, he served as Music Director at Bishop England High School where he conducted the Mixed Choir, Chorale, and Chamber Choir.
 During his tenure, the choirs of Bishop England made their Carnegie Hall debut performing Lauridsen’s Lux Aeterna and the Carnegie Hall premier of William Menefields, Prism.
 In 2016 he was the recipient of the Outstanding New Faculty Member award.
 During his time at Bishop England, he also taught music history, music theory, and was music director for annual Spring musicals.